davidhamann/ptb/README.md

 ## Install & Usage

+`ptb` must be run as root to install necessary components.

 ```
+git clone git@github.com:davidhamann/ptb.git
+cd ptb
+python3 -m venv venv
+source venv/bin/activate
 pip install .
 ptb my-config.ini
 ```

+You will see issued commands as it goes.

-After this is done, you should be able to connect to the box via a proxy jump:
+After the script ran, you should be able to connect to the box via a proxy jump:

 ```
 ssh -o ProxyCommand="ssh -i ~/.ssh/<key-to-remote> -W %h:%p -p <remote-port> <remote-user>@<remote-ip>" -p <local-port> pentestbox-user@127.0.0.1